 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Raisin City has relatively fewer families with younger children, and/or college students.
 Combined, this makes Raisin City a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Raisin City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Raisin City does not have a public transit system used by locals to get to and from work.

 Raisin City is an extremely ethnically-diverse town.
 The people who call Raisin City home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Raisin City, accounting for 94.76% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Raisin City residents report their race to be White, followed by Asian.
+People of Hispanic or Latino origin are the most prevalent group in Raisin City, accounting for 95.97% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Raisin City residents report their race to be White.
 Important ancestries of people in Raisin City include Italian, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Raisin City is Spanish.
 Other important languages spoken here include English and Miao/Hmong.